FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 In
-this [WWDC video about span](https://developer.apple.com/videos/play/wwdc2025/312) video (great session btw), Apple introduces `Span`, a data structure recording a piece of contiguous memory (a base pointer and a count) and its lifetime (via [ `~Escapable`](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0446-non-escapable.md)).
+this [WWDC video about span](https://developer.apple.com/videos/play/wwdc2025/312) (great session btw), Apple introduces `Span`, a data structure recording a piece of contiguous memory (a base pointer and a count) and its lifetime (via [ `~Escapable`](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0446-non-escapable.md)).
-The notion of a span helps us eliminating write-out-of-bound issue (because of awareness of a count) and use-after-free (because of its awareness of lifetime).
+The notion of a span helps us eliminating write-out-of-bound issues (because of awareness of a count) and use-after-free (because of its awareness of lifetime).

 In bridging with C/++ code, `Span` comes handy.
 We often see a pointer and a count combination in C/++ code, such as the `batch_even` in the previous example.
-Since a span safely provies information about the base pointer and a count (size), it can replace these two parameters, as detailed in [this WWDC25 session](https://developer.apple.com/videos/play/wwdc2025/311).
+Since a span safely provides information about the base pointer and a count (size), it can replace these two parameters, as detailed in [this WWDC25 session](https://developer.apple.com/videos/play/wwdc2025/311).